 SOS!
 SOS!
 Secretary of State Compliance Demystified

 State laws typically designate the Secretary of State (SOS) to oversee business that takes place in that state.
 Individual state laws vary on whether out-of-state colleges and universities offering online education constitutes doing business.
 When these general business regulations do apply to colleges and universities, steps to comply can include registering with the secretary of state, paying a fee, and engaging with a registered agent in the state.
-NC-SARA membership has no effect on these regulations because they apply to colleges and universities as businesses rather than as educational institutions.
+An institution’s participation in reciprocity through SARA has no effect on these laws and regulations because they apply to colleges and universities as businesses rather than educational institutions.

 The goal of this document is to provide a concise introduction to the Secretary of State (“SOS”) compliance topic and some practical tips on how to begin this process on your campus.
 Especially helpful, we hope, will be the perspectives of two state authorization professionals whose institutions are at different points on the journey to compliance with state SOS offices: Danielle Buckius, Executive Director of Accreditation & Authorization at Franklin University, and Allison Rogers, Coordinator of TLT Communications at Texas Woman’s University.